daviswr/ZenPacks.daviswr.ZFS/README.md

   * Capacity percentage for critical threshold.
 Default 90.

 ## Illumos & FreeBSD notes
-Being a ZoL user, that's what I'm primarily developing against, so everything uses `sudo` rather than `pfexec` and paths to things are `/sbin` rather than `/usr/sbin`.
+Being an OpenZFS/ZoL user, that's what I'm primarily developing against, so everything uses `sudo` rather than `pfexec` and paths to things are `/sbin` rather than `/usr/sbin`.
 But support might come in the form of a second set of modelers and monitoring templates.

 That said, this ZenPack's still a work in progress; all of the `zdb`, `zpool`, and `zfs` parameters should work on an Illumos system, at least.
 Some [patient](https://github.com/Crosse) [friends](https://github.com/baileytj3) that use SmartOS have helped me with that.